Lee Middleman: Career

+and is board member since 2002.
+He is a member of the International Academy of Ceramics (Geneva) since 2019.

-Art style and technique
+Art style

 Middleman creates simple forms on the potter's wheel and alters their surfaces with impressed patterns or carving.
 His technique involves pressing handmade tools into the clay walls of a vessel and then expanding the form from the inside, which stretches the impressed design.
 The method was influenced by the work of Japanese potter Tatsuzō Shimaoka.
 He applies thin layers of Celadon and other glazes that break over the raised textures of the surface.
 He also uses specialized glazes to create textures on surfaces.
 His work is prized as “decorative function style art.”

 Personal life

 Middleman is married to Donnie, and they have two children.

-Recognition
+Awards and recognition

 Middleman's work is included in the permanent collections of more than two dozen museums and cultural institutions, including the Yixing Ceramics Museum in China, the National Museum of Slovenia, the American Museum of Ceramic Art in California, and the Icheon World Ceramic Center in Korea.

 Middleman has held solo exhibitions in Palo Alto, Seoul, South Korea, and Aomori, Japan.
 He is a founding member and the North American chair of the International Ceramic Artists Association and was elected to the International Academy of Ceramics in 2019.